-The number of taco places in Austin is mind blowing.
-From white tablecloth restaurants to humble roadside stands, from dawn to the dead of night, you’ll find tacos on a menu or a blackboard somewhere in town.
+The number of taco places in Austin is mind blowing — from white tablecloth restaurants to humble roadside stands, from dawn to the dead of night, you’ll find tacos on a menu or a blackboard somewhere in this Texas town.

-We sat down with two of the mafia, Mando and Jarod, at one of their favourite taco spots, a nondescript but homey place called Rosita’s Al Pastor, to talk all things tacos over plates of superb tacos al pastor.
+We sat down with two of the taco mafiosa, Mando and Jarod, at one of their favourite taco spots, a nondescript but homey place called Rosita’s Al Pastor, to talk all things tacos over plates of superb tacos al pastor.

-Mando: Like college tacos, students don’t care what they eat!
+Mando: Bad tacos like college tacos — students don’t care what they eat!

 Jarod: So I said, Mando, what are you doing writing for this guy?
 Come write for us!
 This was around four years ago and around that time a place called Torchy’s opened and they’re very gringo tacos… they were like charging five dollars a taco… some of them were okay…

-Jarod: No, it’s trying to convince them to go places that they might not be comfortable with because they don’t speak Spanish that’s hard!
+A. Jarod: No, it’s trying to convince them to go places that they might not be comfortable with because they don’t speak Spanish.
+That’s hard.

 Mando: What we’re trying to do is open doors to places that they might not have heard of, places other than the mainstream places where you meet your friends.

-Terence: With those kinds of places and places where they do different things to tacos, does it make it better or worse for taco culture?
+Q. Terence: With those kinds of places, and places where they do many different things other than tacos, does it make it better or worse for taco culture?

 Mando: It depends who you ask.
 There are people who only want traditional tacos, with only corn — not flour — tortillas, but there are so many regional differences anyway.
 You come to places like these and it’s a certain style and it’s about the region the people come from…